Schema Markup

 • The Schema Markup Validator (to check for errors in your schema markup syntax)

-If you need a hand getting started with your structured data strategy, we’ve helped customers such as SAP and Keen Footwear drive more quality search traffic to their websites.
+If you need a hand getting started with your structured data strategy, we’ve helped customers such as SAP and Marshfield Clinic Health System drive more quality search traffic to their websites.

 Start reaching your online business goals with structured data.